MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day2.md

 let result = 5 + 2 * 3 - 1;
 // the output: 10
-/* explanation: JS will multiply 2 by 3 first as multiplication is the strongest oparation and then it adds 5 to the result and then subtract 1 from the result as we the operators of the same level such as + and - work from left to right */
+/* explanation: JS will multiply 2 by 3 first as multiplication is the strongest oparation and then it adds 5 to the result and then subtract 1 from the result as the operators of the same level such as + and - work from left to right */
 ```